Plixo2/Galactic/flow.md

 - TODO check duplicate fields, methods and classes
 - TODO check duplicate imports
 - TODO check if `void` is used as a non-returning type
+- TODO check for finals in methods, fields and super classes
+- TODO check for unsolved generics

 ```
 StringExpression